How To Make Your Own Tapioca Flour

 In fruit pies tapioca flour shines.
 It leaves the fillings as glossy and beautiful as

-but — unlike cornstarch — it isn’t affected by freezing and thawing,
+cornstarch does, but — unlike cornstarch — it isn’t affected by freezing and thawing,

 and the fruit’s natural acidity won’t weaken its thickening effect.
 Its stringy texture